andy-goryachev/CodePad/README.md

 ## Goals

-The goals of this project is to deliver a high performance text editor JavaFX component, targeting applications such as code editors or log viewers, which require:
+The goals of this project is to deliver a high performance text editor JavaFX component, targeting applications such as code editors or log viewers, which supports:

 - large documents up to 2 billion paragraphs
 - very long (millions of characters) paragraphs